UPDATE 11 Feb. 2020: Telos Worker Proposal System is now referred to as “Telos Works”.

-Worker proposals are the way that Telos provides for and selects projects to fund in order to continuously develop, promote, and advance the Telos blockchain.
+Work proposals are the way that Telos provides for and selects projects to fund in order to continuously develop, promote, and advance the Telos blockchain.
 Inflation creates an ongoing source of funds.
-Any Telos user can make a proposal about how to use these funds and all users can vote on which worker proposals to ultimately fund.
+Any Telos user can make a Telos Works proposal about how to use these funds and all users can vote on which work proposals to ultimately fund.
 Selecting what projects to fund in this manner ensures that the growth of Telos is always guided by the priorities of Telos users.

 It may seem like needing a team of core developers is a burden that less technically advanced chains don’t have to support, but in reality, the fact that Telos has its own core developers in addition to the BlockOne developers working on the reference code is a major advantage for Telos over other EOS.IO chains.
 It means that we have a group of developers at the ready when problems strike.
 It also means that Telos can continue pushing the technical boundaries.